 Be sure you've included enough detail on what the expense was about so you can record it accurately.
 A note for “paper, $3.55, 7/12” might not be enough.
 What was the paper for?
 Was this a newspaper you bought for the office or did you buy a ream of paper for the computer?

 Set up a specific time for a "check everything" appointment with yourself at the end of alternate weeks—for example, every other Friday.
 Don’t wait too long or it will become more difficult to remember information.

 RECORD the Information to Save It

-Recording means putting your financial information into usable form.
+Recording means putting your financial information into a usable form.
 Turn everything you've checked over to your bookkeeper to record or record it yourself.
 Do this monthly.

 Input the information into a spreadsheet or accounting software.
 You might find that online software works best for you—you and your bookkeeper can both see the information and discuss it.
 Just be sure you get everything recorded each month so you can review it.